- Free reply within 15 minutes during business hours

 Among the document pairs that move through our Lat Phrao office every week, the Death Certificate → Portuguese (Brazilian) route is one of the highest-volume — and one of the most rejection-prone when handled by a general translation agency.
-Whether the document is travelling to a school admissions office, an HR file, a probate court or a land-registry counter, our in-house senior translator vetted by Thailand's Department of Consular Affairs delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; read on for the costing matrix, the rush-window calendar, the rejection-pattern catalogue and the bilingual glossary the Portuguese (Brazilian) desk maintains in-house.
+Whether the document is travelling to a school admissions office, an HR file, a probate court or a land-registry counter, the file is drafted by senior translator vetted by Thailand's Department of Consular Affairs working in-house, to the standard the Thai MFA, the Bangkok embassy and the destination registry each apply in turn; the sections that follow walk through every gate (translation → notary → MFA → embassy → courier) with concrete fees in Thai baht and realistic working-day windows.

-Our Portuguese (Brazilian) desk has handled thousands of Death Certificate cases for purposes ranging from pension/insurance claims, re-marriage of surviving spouse, estate settlement.
-Each case is logged, dual-reviewed and quality-controlled against the standards published by the Department of Consular Affairs and the destination authority.
-Below you will find authoritative pricing, a step-by-step legalisation workflow, regional notes specific to Portuguese (Brazilian) reading authorities, supporting-document checklists, and a bilingual glossary of every term that appears on your translated Death Certificate.
+Our Portuguese (Brazilian) desk handles Death Certificate cases week in, week out, for purposes ranging from pension/insurance claims, re-marriage of surviving spouse, estate settlement.
+Case files are tracked end-to-end, reviewed by a second linguist, and reconciled with the Department of Consular Affairs guidance plus the destination office's own checklist.
+Below you will find a step-by-step legalisation workflow, regional notes specific to Portuguese (Brazilian) reading authorities, supporting-document checklists, and a bilingual glossary of every term that appears on your translated Death Certificate.

 Why a specialist Portuguese (Brazilian) translator matters for Death Certificate